“The time to relax is when you don’t have time for it.”

 The stress is rising.
 You’re starting to feel frustrated with situation you’re in.
 Or angry.
 Or maybe sad and like you just want to pack up and go home.

-But at the same time you also know that you need to keep calm.
+But at the same time you also know that you need to calm your nerves and stay cool.

 To be able to think clearly.
 To not overreact, make the wrong decision or to not say the wrong thing in a moment of anger, overwhelm or confusion.

 I’m sure you – just like me – have been in situations like these many times.